ekhmoi/what-appears/1_chapters/04-working-with-difficulty/09-recap.md

 ---

-If you had to compress Part III into one sentence:
+If you had to compress Part IV into one sentence:

 > When the field is in pain, you can relate to that pain as
 > a signal about the current organisation —